Dolybim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script creates a directory in tmp
+This script moves betty to my first directory